tatianadrozdova/scheme-exercises/README.md

 DESCRIPTION OF PROJECTS:

-1. CONVERT ARABIC NUMERALS INTO ROMAN NUMERALS (SCHEME)
+1. CONVERT ROMAN NUMERALS INTO ARABIC NUMERALS
- Example: (arabic 'mcmlxxi) result 1971
+   Example: Converstion of mcmlxxi into 1971

 2. PROJECT: SCORING POKER HANDS (programming language SCHEME/dialect of LISP)